 When first-time visitors are trying to decide where to stay in Savannah, they often have a difficult time choosing which section of the city is best.
 There are so many pretty areas to explore, and each one has something unique to offer!

 In this guide, I’ll break down the various sections of Savannah so you can pick a place to stay in the most convenient location for your budget.
-I’ve included the pros and cons for each area.
+I’ve included some pros and cons for each area.

 Pinnable graphic with a photo of River Street and a map of Savannah.
 Text overlay reads Where to Stay in Savannah GA